dzivkovi/gcp-challenge-labs/docs/monitor-and-log-with-gco.md

 # General Guidance

 We're given some tips.
+These definitely make life easier!
 We're told that:

 1. The startup script for the Compute Instance is in the Compute Instance metadata key called `startup_script`.
 2. The Compute Instance must have the Cloud Monitoring agent installed and the Go application requires environment variables to be configured with the Google Cloud project, the instance ID, and the compute engine zone.